 - Dr Caroline Wallace, Senior HR Partner, Equality, Diversity & Inclusion

-The content generated from the programme of events has beeen edited and published as an open access book of recipes, case studies and articles December 2017.
-An official book launch is being held Spring 2018.
-Futher details to follow.
+The content generated from the programme of events has beeen edited and is now published as an open access book of recipes, case studies and articles.
+An official book launch was held May 2018.

 The free e-book can be downloaded at: https://www.sensepublishers.com/catalogs/bookseries/other-books/equalbite/

 Further information about the project leading to the publication of the book, please visit : http://www.equal-bite.hss.ed.ac.uk/ , or contact the EqualBITE team at firstname.lastname@example.org or 0131 651 7143.